ACM-VIT/UniPool/components/README.md

 ## Components Folder
 The `components` folder contains all reusable components.
+Please add all the components made to this readme, right below the folder structure.
 Follow these guidelines to ensure consistency and maintainability:

 ### Folder Structure
 Each component should reside in its own folder named after the component.
 For example: